 As I mentioned above, Miller wasn’t a favorite especially amongst shareholders Sid Bass and Roy E. Disney, Roy O.’s son.
 In a ploy to strengthen the company, the two joined together to replace Miller with Michael Eisner as CEO and Chairman of the Board and Frank Wells as President.

-Eisner served as President and CEO of rival studio, Paramount Pictures from 1976 to 1984 and also worked at NBC and CBS.
+Eisner served as President and CEO of a rival studio, Paramount Pictures from 1976 to 1984, and also worked at NBC and CBS.
 With Paramount, he oversaw successes including Saturday Night Fever, Grease, Star Trek, Raiders of the Lost Ark, Happy Days, Laverne & Shirley, Cheers, and Family Ties.
 That’s a long streak of wins.